 - More women of color and fewer white women are going to seminary to earn MDivs since 2008.

-If you want to know more, please subscribe to our mailing list and we will notify you when the report is published.
-You will be able to download a PDF of “State of Clergywomen in The United States a Statistical Update.”
+If you want to know more, please download the “State of Clergywomen in The United States a Statistical Update” today!

 Is this an aspect of U.S. churches that you care about?
 Please share this link, post the flyer, invite others to sign up, and explore the report when it is ready.
 Thank you for joining us in sharing the news!